-Copy Protected PDF Can Now Be Viewed On Web Pages
+Copy Protected PDF Now Viewed On Web Pages.

 Both the reader and web plugins are included into the same installer.
 When visitors load a CopySafe PDF web and they have not got the plugin installed, they will be redirected for the download and installation of the reader.